Skip to main content

 Matt Willis, former health officer for Marin County, will develop new methods for public health leaders to listen to the communities they serve.

-To learn more about the 2024–2025 cohort of Impact Fellows and their contributions, visit this page.
+Learn more about the 2024–2025 cohort of Impact Fellows and their contributions: UC Berkeley School of Public Health welcomes inaugural cohort of Impact Fellows.

 Subscribe to our UC Berkeley Public Health Social Impact Newsletter